AdyGCode/SaaS-BED-Notes/Session-04/S04-Portfolio-Work.md

 ---
 created: 2024-07-31T08:45
-updated: 2024-08-08T12:12
+updated: 2024-08-08T15:18
 ---

 # Portfolio Work

 For the portfolio you will be creating a REST API for a Job Advertising system.

-Part of the work has been completed during the learning sessions, and includes the Browse and Read components of the API for Regions, Subregions, Countries, States and Cities.
+Part of the work has been completed during the learning sessions, and includes the Browse and Read components of the API for Regions, Sub-regions, Countries, States and Cities.

 Also, there is a basic API developed for User Management.